Friedsam2000/tum-adlr-ss23-06/README.md

     source ./init.sh

 <p> Configuration of the training can be done in <strong>train_sac.py</strong> </p>
+<p> Training is configured to be run locally.
+To run on the Google Compute Engine in combination with a storage bucket comment in the last section inside train_sac.py</p>
 <p> To train models without CLI output run: </p>

     source ./train_sac.sh